glsanclem/2025_wicys_target_ctf/practice_challenges/p5-cooperation.md

 ## Objective
 Which of these is correct?
--	We can share answers/flags
+-	We can share answers/flags.
--	We can nudge each other by offering limited assistance to those in need
+-	We can nudge each other by offering limited assistance to those in need.
--	We can ask others how to solve just part of a challenge
+-	We can ask others how to solve just part of a challenge.

 ---